sliding scale

 I can afford a vacation or take time off.

-I have some expendable income*.
+I have some or limited expendable income*.

 I have access to health care + some savings.

-I have to actively save in order to take a holiday.
+I can take an annual holiday without financial burden or have to actively save in order to take a holiday.

 • I frequently stress about regularly meeting my basic needs and don’t always achieve them.